The Fame Monster: Background and development

 Lady Gaga released her debut studio album, The Fame, in 2008.
-Consisting of electropop and synthpop songs, the album offered a commentary on fame, duality between celebrity and fan base, as well as a wealthy person's life.
+Consisting of electropop and synthpop songs, the album commented on fame, the relationship between celebrities and fans, and wealthy lifestyles.
 After the worldwide success of The Fame, the idea of a re-release arose.
 However, Gaga felt that re-releases were a disservice to music artists because "it's artists sneaking singles onto an already finished piece of work in an effort to keep the album afloat."
-Her label, Interscope Records, initially wanted three songs for the project, titled as The Fame Monster.
+Her label, Interscope Records, initially wanted three songs for the project, titled The Fame Monster.
 Gaga had already composed a song, "Monster", by March 2009.
-She sought for a darker and edgier concept than she had previously done, and cited her love of horror films and "the decay of the celebrity and the way that fame is a monster in society" as creative inspirations for The Fame Monster.
+She sought a darker and edgier concept than she had previously pursued, and cited her love of horror films and "the decay of the celebrity and the way that fame is a monster in society" as creative inspirations for The Fame Monster.
 Gaga explained in an interview with Daily Star:

 I have an obsession with death and sex.
 Those two things are also the nexus of horror films, which I've been obsessing over lately.
 I’ve been watching horror movies and 1950s science fiction movies.
 My re-release is called The Fame Monster so I've just been sort of bulimically eating and regurgitating monster movies and all things scary.
 I've just been noticing a resurgence of this idea of monster, of fantasy, but in a very real way.
 If you notice in those films, there's always a juxtaposition of sex with death.

 Unlike her debut album, the new record was inspired by the singer's personal experiences.
 The early musical direction was also shaped by Gaga's touring experiences with the Fame Ball Tour, during which she allegedly encountered "several monsters" that encapsulated her biggest fears.
 These fears were divided into various monster metaphors, such as the "Fear of Sex Monster", "Fear of Love Monster", "Fear of Alcohol Monster", and so forth.
 "I spent a lot of nights in Eastern Europe," the singer said.
-"And this album is a pop experimentation with industrial/Goth beats, 90's dance melodies, an obsession with the lyrical genius of 80's melancholic pop, and the runway".
+"And this album is a pop experimentation with industrial/Goth beats, 1990s dance melodies, an obsession with the lyrical genius of 1980s melancholic pop, and the runway".
 In an interview with MTV News, Gaga said that The Fame and The Fame Monster were like yin and yang because of their contrasting styles and concepts.